knoxa/knoxa.github.io/pentominoes/index.md

 ## A random solution

-The method described above gives me a solution with 10 distinct pentominoes every thousand or so attempts, and 11 pentominoes every thirty to forty thousand.
+The coalescing tiles method described above gives me a solution with 10 distinct pentominoes every thousand or so attempts, and 11 pentominoes every thirty to forty thousand.
-I've run eight hundred thousand attempts without getting a complete solution in though.
+I've run eight hundred thousand attempts without getting a complete solution though.

 I can improve the likelihood of getting a proper solution by adding complete pentominoes at random rather letting a board of distinct squares coalesce to pentominoes.
 This approach will fail to fill board if placing a pentomino closes off an area that is not a multiple of 5.